vmware/singleton/content/en/docs/get-started/download-and-installation.md

 Weight: 10
 ---

-Singleton official 0.1.0 Release is abailable now!
+Singleton official 0.1.0 Release is available now!
 Choose the download that's right for you and click one of the links below.

 Singleton Service 0.1.0 Binaries
 ================================